PaClimaco/Submissions-Dataperf-Vision-Challenge/README.md

 To successfully run the Python scripts in this repository, you should execute them within the context of the [Datapef-Vision-Challenge GitHub repository](https://github.com/CoactiveAI/dataperf-vision-selection).
 This requirement is essential because the scripts depends on other shared resources within the challenge repository.

 ## Slides and Report
 In the repository Slides and Report are the slides summarizing the two developed approaches.
-For a more in-depth explanation of the developed algorithms, look and the report I wrote on the challenge, where I also provide additional information about my experience with the challenge.
+For a more in-depth explanation of the developed algorithms, look and the report I wrote, where I also provide additional information about my experience with the challenge.